garyzhubc/STAT406-2017/Lecture9/README.md

 ![](README_files/figure-markdown_github-ascii_identifiers/kernel0.4-1.png)

-This fit is an improvement from the previous one, but it is still unable to capture the *peak* of the data (around `E` = 0.90).
+This fit is an improvement from the previous one, but it does not capture well the *peak* of the data (around `E` = 0.90).
 It is easy to see that a quadratic local fit might be able to do this, without affecting the quality of the fit elsewhere.
 Below we compare the locally linear (red) and locally quadratic (dark green) fits:

 ``` r
 # local quad